Rexios80/puby/README.md

 ## Notes on `puby gen` and `puby run`

 Commands that map to `dart run [package]` will not run in projects that do not depend on the required package.
 For example, `puby gen` will skip projects that do not depend on `build_runner`.
+Transitive dependencies are included in this check.

 ## Notes on `puby exec`